Ploug/Transpairent/README.md

 ## How It Works

-The proposed system should operate largely as follows:
+The proposed system would operate largely as follows:

 1. A secure "black box" environment is established, leveraging cryptographic methods for security.
 2. **Alice** uploads sensitive data into the black box, tied to clearly defined data contracts.